cbig/zonation-core/README.md

 Replace `FULL_PATH` with the full path to the directory containing directory `zonation` created in step 2.

-## Testing Zonation using the tutorial data
+## Runnning Zonation using the tutorial data

 This stage is completely optional.